 Nowadays it’s a popular destination for dog walkers and is one of the few beaches where dogs are allowed all year round.

 The Bempton Cliffs are one of the best places in the country to see seabirds, with over 250,000 flocking there to find a mate and raise their young.

-The cliffs really come alive with nests of puffins, gannets and all kinds of seabirds, with six safe cliff-edge viewing platforms so you can get up close and personal with them.\
+The cliffs really come alive with nests of puffins, gannets and all kinds of seabirds.
+There are six safe cliff-edge viewing platforms so you can get up close and personal with them.